sergiomarotco/OWASP_Draft/Network_Segmentation_Cheat_Sheet.md

 Usually some information systems of the company interact with each other.
 It is important to define a firewall policy for such interactions.
 The base allowed interactions are indicated by the green arrows in the image below:
 ![Interservice interaction](https://github.com/sergiomarotco/OWASP_Draft/blob/main/Assets/Network_Segmentation_Cheat_Sheet_interservice.jpg)
+The image above also shows the allowed access from the FRONTEND and MIDDLEWARE segments to external networks (the Internet, for example).

 From this image follows:
 1. Access between FRONTEND and MIDDLEWARE segments of different information systems is prohibited;